petroemil/Rx.Book/Draft.md

 #### ImmediateScheduler

 With the `ImmediateScheduler` you can execute your logic immediately (synchronously) on the currently executing thread.
 This is basically forcing the execution to happen right now.
-Usually considering Rx has a lightweight "thread-free" execution model, it's not really adviced to be used.
+Usually considering Rx has a lightweight "thread-free" execution model, it's not really advised to be used.
 You can find it by referring to the `ImmediateScheduler.Instance` static property.

 #### CurrentThreadScheduler